roop/roop.github.io/hideandseek/index.md

     hide that action from Google, use the 'Open in New Tab' option rather than tapping on a result directly.
-  - When using Google Images search on the iPad, when Hide & Seek is enabled for that search, to visit the origin website of the image, you will have to use the 'Open in New Tab' option rather than tapping on a result directly.
+  - When using Google Images search on the iPad, when Hide & Seek is hiding your identity for that search, to visit the origin website of the image, you will have to use the 'Open in New Tab' option rather than tapping on a result directly.

 Hide & Seek will be available soon for 64-bit iPhones and iPads running